AtharEzz/google-advanced-data-analytics-portfolio/README.md

 - iPhone: mean 67.86 drives/month vs. Android: mean 66.23 drives/month
 - t-statistic: 1.46, p-value: 0.1434 - fail to reject null hypothesis
 - Device type is not a significant predictor - focus on behavioral features instead

+**Regression Analysis (Logistic Regression):**
+- Two engineered features: km_per_driving_day and professional_driver (professional drivers churn at 7.6% vs. 19.9% for others)
+- Multicollinearity removed: sessions dropped (0.997 correlation with drives), driving_days dropped (0.95 correlation with activity_days)
+- VIF verified for all remaining features (all under 5)
+- Logistic regression: accuracy 82.4%, but only 9% recall for churned users - model is biased toward predicting "retained" due to class imbalance
+- Retained: Precision 83%, Recall 98%; Churned: Precision 52%, Recall 9%
+- Key finding: activity_days is the strongest predictor of retention - frequent daily engagement is far more important than total distance driven
+- Model serves as an explanatory baseline; Random Forest/XGBoost with SMOTE recommended as next step

 ---